niksudan/twitterfeed/README.md

 Returns or outputs media entity data associated with the current tweet.
 Used within the loop only.

-- If nothing is specified, return an array of the media elements
+- If nothing is specified, return an array of the media entities
-- If an index is given, output the media_url of the given media element
+- If an index is given, output the media_url of the given media entities
-- If a property is given, output the property of the given media element instead
+- If a property is given, output the property of the given media entity instead
 - If echo is set to false, return the value instead of outputting it